Giants vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In five games as the underdog over the last 10 contests, the Giants have a perfect record of 5-0.
+- In six games as the underdog over the last 10 contests, the Giants have a perfect record of 6-0.

-- In their previous 10 games with a total, the Giants and their opponents have combined to exceed the over/under on seven occasions.
+- In their previous 10 matchups with a total posted by sportsbooks, the Giants and their opponents are 7-3-0 when it comes to hitting the over.

-- Bookmakers have yet to post a spread in any of the Giants' past 10 games.
-San Francisco and its opponent have gone above the over/under in six games in a row, with the average total established by oddsmakers being 8.4.
+- The Giants' previous 10 matchups have not had a runline posted by oddsmakers.

 Giants Betting Records & Stats

-- The Giants have won in 19, or 59.4%, of the 32 contests they have been named as odds-on underdogs this year.
+- The Giants have been victorious in 20, or 60.6%, of the 33 contests they have been chosen as underdogs in this season.

-- San Francisco has a record of 15-12 in games where sportsbooks have it as underdogs of at least -105 on the moneyline.
+- San Francisco is 12-10 this season when entering a game as the underdog by +100 or more on the moneyline.

-- Oddsmakers have implied with the moneyline set for this matchup that the Giants have a 51.2% chance of pulling out a win.
+- The Giants have an implied victory probability of 50% according to the moneyline set by oddsmakers for this matchup.

-- San Francisco and its opponents have hit the over in 35 of its 72 games with a total this season.
+- San Francisco and its opponents have gone over the total this season in 35 of its 73 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!